neilleiser97/Queuing-System/README.md

 # Queuing-System

-Project which replicates an online queuing system using tkinter
+This project implements a Graphical User Interface (GUI) representing an online application system using a model-view-controller (MVC) approach